 About 6 months after parting out the 65, my wife and I bought a house.
 It is a very modest, if not small, house; and so I never really felt like I had the space to what I really wanted.
 Which is a true in-wall reef tank of 200+ gallons with a dedicated “fish room” behind it.
 After living our house for over 7 years now I decided that I couldn’t wait any longer, and rather than hold off until we own our dream home I wanted to get back into the hobby.
 Our living situation is very stable and we had an unused room in the house dedicated to our home office, so we decided to go for it.
 The birth of my daughter has also motivated me, as it is a hobby that I cannot wait to share with her.

 During the 2+ years I ran the first two setups, I learned a lot.
 Most of what I learned was due to mistakes that could have been avoided due to a lack of patience.
-Now, I am a little bit older, a little bit wiser, and much more patient than I once was so I approached this build much differently than before.
+Now, I am a bit older, a bit wiser, and much more patient than I once was so I approached this build much differently than before.
 One of my main goals for this new build was that I was not going to cut any corners or go cheap on any aspect of the tank.
-That is not to say I was going into it with a plan of just blindly buying the most expensive item in each category, but more to say that I did months of research4 prior to the build and made very careful decisions about everything.
+That is not to say I was going into it with a plan of just blindly buying the most expensive item in each class, but more to say that I did months of research prior to the build and made very careful decisions about everything.
 Contrasting the first two builds where most of the aspects of the tank were not thoroughly researched and was very much a by the seat of my pants endeavor, this build has taken months of planning and research and a good bit more money.

 The first, and most important, aspect of the build is: the tank.
 After making many phone calls and getting many quotes, I decided that a custom tank was the route I wanted to take.
 The room is quite small so I couldn’t fit anything too large in it, but the dimensions I wanted are ever so slightly non-standard.
 I also wanted to maximize my in-tank real estate by leveraging an external overflow box and I did not want to drill a tank myself.
 Initially, I really wanted a Reef Savvy tank but the lead time on their builds is almost 1-year, so I went with my second choice: Miracles in Glass.
 The home office is only about an 8’x12′ room, but it has a walk in closet that happens to be close to an access panel for plumbing, so it’s kind of perfect.
 When deciding on the tank dimensions I wanted to factor in the room size, as well as having areas to put electronics, auto top-off/dosing reservoirs, etc. I settled on a size very close to a traditional 65-gallon: 36″W x 20″D x 24″H, which works out to about 70-gallons, I would be lying if I said I wasn’t tempted to try to squeeze something over 100 gallons into the room but I am glad I didn’t.
 Some would argue that it was foolish to pay the extra money for something so close to an off-the-shelf size as a custom build, but I would argue otherwise.
 The tank is 3 sides starphire (low-iron) glass at 1/2″ thickness.
-It is done in all black silicone with a euro-braced top which is drilled for the two returns which come out in the front.
+It is built in all black silicone with a euro-braced top which is drilled for the two returns which come out in the front.
 The back is black internally tinted glass, tempered after drilling.
 I had a difficult time deciding between the modern and stylish looking rimless tanks and a traditional canopy top and since we have a very curious cat, we settled on the canopy.
 The stand is a 36″ high (6″ higher than standard aquarium stands) solid maple hard wood with custom cutouts in the back and a full wood top.
 The canopy matches and both were built by Miracles.
-The overflow is a ghost overflow style external box by Synergy Reef and is plumbed in a Bean Animal style 3-drain setup and runs 100% dead silent.
+The overflow is a ghost overflow style external box by Synergy Reef and is plumed in a Bean Animal style 3-drain setup and runs 100% dead silent.

 The build quality, price and customer service Miracles provided during the whole process were amazing.
 I cannot recommend them with any more confidence to anyone looking for an outstanding quality custom tank.
 Derek was a pleasure to work with.